 Pursuant to the Court's May 23, 2016, October 23, 2017 and August 16, 2018 orders granting limited relief from the stay [Dkt.
 Nos.
 185, 551 and 646], the Individual Defendants' defense costs were paid from the Receivership Entity's D&O policies.
 Subsequently, the Receiver negotiated a settlement of the investors' tort claims, for a figure that exceeds the remaining policy limits.
-It is the Receiver's position that this "Loss" as defined in the relevant insurance policies must be addressed before additional insurance proceeds are released to the Individual Defendants, former Advisory Board members or others claiming to be insureds under the relevant policies for payment of their legal fees in defense of criminal investigations/actions and, in the case of the Individual Defendants, defense of the ongoing enforcement action brought by the SEC.
+It is the Receiver's position that this "Loss" as defined in the relevant insurance policies must be addressed before additional insurance proceeds are released to the Individual Defendants, other former officers some of whom are the subjects of criminal investigations, former Advisory Board members or others claiming to be insureds under the relevant policies for payment of their legal fees in defense of criminal investigations/actions and, in the case of the Individual Defendants, defense of the ongoing enforcement action brought by the SEC.

 Accordingly, the Receiver filed an insurance coverage action against the insurers.
 Concurrently, the insurers filed an action for declaratory relief.
-The Receiver is seeking the agreement of all interested parties to consolidate the two insurance coverage actions and immediately address the priority issues (relative rights of insureds to the insurance proceeds).
-Also, as noted above, the Receiver has proposed, as part of the mediation settlements with the professional firms, that the Individual Defendants be released upon the condition that they forgo any further draws upon the insurance policies.
+The Receiver sought and secured the agreement of all interested parties to consolidate the two insurance coverage actions and immediately address the priority issues (relative rights of insureds to the insurance proceeds).
+Related motions are presently set to be heard on November